SnickCH/InsurgencySandstormDedicatedServer/README.md

 2) Add a second way to start the server in the container: Start the container with environment variables for testing purpose where not the full travel path is needed.
 Like “-hostname, -Port, -QueryPort”.
 Status: planned

+3) Create an own steamcmd base image.
+Done (in testing on :test) https://hub.docker.com/r/snickch/steamcmd.
+I will add soon it's own github project for this base image.

 4) Container scanning: during the build process the container will be scanned for known vulnerabilities.
 Status: planned

 5) Mod support: done.
 Works as long the mods are supported for Linux
 6) Document how to run the command on docker for Windows: in work